Couples and Marriage Counseling

 Many people are surprised to learn marital conflict in general does not predict marital dissatisfaction or divorce but how you do conflict is predictive of divorce.
 Emotional withdrawal, criticism/attack, defensiveness, and contempt or put downs have been dubbed the Four Horsemen of the Apocalypse because they are so detrimental to marital health and happiness, like throwing acid on the relationship.

 Lastly, shared dreams anchor the relationship and gives the entire marriage direction over decades.
 It is the part that inspires us to look at the next horizon as chapters of marriage pass.
 A portion of your individual and marital dreams need to intersect with your partner’s for the marriage to have direction and passion over a lifetime.

 Perhaps you want to learn more about your relationship or strengthen areas of weakness.
 Or perhaps you’re at a particularly low point and worried about the overall health of the marriage.
 Maybe your personal happiness is limited by high conflict or emotional distance in the marriage.
-All of these can be addressed by marriage counseling or marriage workshops or retreats .
+All of these can be addressed by counseling.
 If you have questions please call me or write to me.
-I’m Dr. John Petersen, Clinical Psychologist, and relationship issues make up half of my clinical pracice.
-My phone number is 574-280-8199, and my email is email@example.com.
+I’m Dr. John Petersen, Clinical Psychologist, and relationship issues make up half of my clinical practice.
+My phone number is 574-280-8199, and my email is firstname.lastname@example.org.
 You may also Schedule Online HERE